emxsys/worldwind-web-app-tutorial/docs/lesson-1.md

 ## Summary

-At this stage you have a functioning prototype of the web app.
-The menu system is functional and responsive:
+At this stage you have a functioning prototype of the web app:

+- The menu system is functional and responsive
 - The Layers, Markers and Settings buttons open their respective panels
 - The Search button opens the Preview modal dialog
 - The `<canvas/>` element for the globe that is the full width of the page with